AndrewEllis93/Print-Tuning-Guide/README.md

 Some parts of this guide are tailored to printers running **Klipper**, but many pages work for other firmwares.
 See "Compatibility Icons" below.

-This guide was originally written for the Voron community, however all of the tuning sections should work on **any Klipper printer**.
-Some notes and hardware troubleshooting tips are still Voron specific, however.
+This guide was originally written for the Voron community.
+Some notes and hardware troubleshooting tips are still Voron specific.
 ## Notes

 - My SuperSlicer profiles are located [:page_facing_up:here](https://github.com/AndrewEllis93/Ellis-SuperSlicer-Profiles).